Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 You can learn more about the scripts and models from the "train_model" folder's README file and from the [Object Detection Using CNTK Tutorial](https://github.com/Azure/ObjectDetectionUsingCntk).
 Notice however the prerequisites as described there are not relevant here.

 In this section the Fast R-CNN model will be used.
 Open a command window and type the following to train the model.
-It takes about 1 minute to run "4_trainSVM.py" and the other scripts complete within seconds.
+It takes about 1 minute to run "4_trainSVM.py" and the other scripts complete within seconds (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM).

 ````bash
 cd <path-to-train_model-folder>